 In this particular drawing, after experimenting a bit with different techniques I found that I liked the best the effect of drawing single strands of hair one by one.

 If you want to follow my lead, arm yourself with a bit of patience and with a small brush go over Joy’s hair and draw single strands following the natural flow of her hair.
 Also, change the colour of the brush making it darker or lighter to introduce a bit of variation as well.

 There is no real how-to technique here just do your best until you are happy with the result.

 For the iris and eyeballs (the white part of the eye) I basically used the same technique I used for the rest of the body, apply the shadows first and then the lights and do not forget the small highlight in the corner of her eyes.

-Finally I finished the rendering of the sphere by adding some strong highlight to it.
+Finally, I finished the rendering of the sphere by adding some strong highlights to it.

 You may notice that there isn’t such a big difference between this drawing and the one before but this is what happens when you are getting closer to the end and you are refining more than making big changes.